 - GGCX – encodes a blood clotting enzyme

 - CYP4F2 – encodes an enzyme that breaks down active vitamin K1

 The VKORC1, CYP2C9, GGCX and CYP4F2 genes are all located on autosomal chromosomes and we each inherit two copies of all the genes on the autosomal chromosomes.
 Therefore we can inherit two normal copies of a gene (homozygous normal), or two copies that carry the same genetic variation (homozygous variant), or one normal copy and one variant copy (heterozygous).
 This means that we can inherit several different combinations of the VKORC1, CYP2C9, GGCX and CYP4F2 genes and each combination affects the required warfarin dosage.

 A simple DNA test can be completed to find out which versions of VKORC1, CYP2C9, GGCX and CYP4F2 genes were inherited.
-The warfarin dosing DNA test examines eleven markers across the four genes.
+This test examines eleven markers across the four genes.
 The results of this analysis significantly reduce the time taken to achieve a safe and stable level of blood anticoagulation, and reduce the risks of potentially life-threatening problems.

-The genetic information obtained from the DNA test for warfarin dosing, along with patient information (including age, gender, height, weight, race, and current medications), is entered into an online table provided by WarfarinDosing.org.
+The genetic information obtained from this DNA test, along with patient information (including age, gender, height, weight, race, and current medications), is entered into an online table provided by WarfarinDosing.org.
 WarfarinDosing.org uses this data in an algorithm to determine the initial Warfarin dose and subsequent daily doses required to achieve the target international normalized ratio (INR).